suprohub/cos/README.md

 **Rust-powered embedded calculator with joystick interface**

-A minimalistic calculator OS for Arduino Nano, using a single LED (with an vibration motor for feedback in the future) and a joystick for navigation.
-Ideal for people with disabilities (in progress), educational purposes, or just a unique computing experience.
+A minimalistic calculator OS for Arduino Nano, using a single vibration motor and a joystick for navigation.
+Ideal for people with disabilities, educational purposes, or just a unique computing experience.

 ## Features:
 - 🦀 Rust for comfort development and embedded safety
 - 🔢 Fixed-point arithmetic engine with rounding (supports numbers up to 2^64)
 - 🧮 Basic operations (+, -, ×, ÷) and advanced functions (√, x²)
 - 🕹️ Joystick-based navigation through virtual keyboard
-- 💡 LED-based numeric output display via blink patterns
+- 📳 Vibromotor-based numeric output display via blink patterns

 **Why is the joystick selected?**
 - Upgrade convenience: changing the behavior of the interface (keyboard layout, navigation logic) is implemented in the firmware — no need to reassemble the electronics, just the firmware.